EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 sequence (for example, an error caused by a wrong parameter set by the user).

-# Important Notice on Using F3RP71 in Multi-CPU Configuration
+# Important Notice on Using Linux CPU in Multi-CPU Configuration

-This section gives you an important notice on using an F3RP71/F3RP61 CPU together with sequence CPUs on the same unit.
+This section gives you an important notice on using a Linux CPU together with sequence CPUs on the same unit.

-A typical use case of multi-CPU configuration is a sequence CPU implementing an interlock logic which requires high reliability, and F3RP71 controlling or monitoring the interlock system.
+A typical use case of multi-CPU configuration is a sequence CPU implementing an interlock logic which requires high reliability, and a Linux CPU controlling or monitoring the interlock system.
 In such a case, one have to pay attention to the following two points:

 - The sequence CPU must be in the first slot (slot 1).
 The CPU in the first slot becomes the master of the unit, which resets the whole